November 27, 2019

 • Place the tilt plate on the structure in its intended orientation.

-• Mark location of anchors.
+• Mark the location of anchors.

 • Drill holes large enough and deep enough to accommodate anchors.
-Screw the tilt plate to anchors.
+Screw the tilt plate to the anchors.

-• Check and ensure the correctness of the horizontal and vertical position of tilt plate by using a spirit level.
+• Check and ensure the correctness of the horizontal and vertical position of the tilt plate by using a spirit level.

 Tools & accessories required for installation